JayDe-FR/JayDe-FR/README.md

-👋 Hi, I’m Jayson, French Athlete, Otaku for life.
+👋 Hi, I’m Jayson, French Athlete.

 👀 You could say that I am curious

-📚 I am always trying to understand and learn new things.
+📚 I am always trying to understand and learn new things,

-👨🏽‍💻 Currently learning JavaScript and some Frameworks
+👨🏽‍💻 Currently learning REACT library and some CSS Frameworks,

-👨🏽‍💻 Practicing HTML and CSS on a daily basis to become a web developer!
+👨🏽‍💻 Practicing HTML, CSS and JavaScript on a daily basis!

 🎯 I went down this technological path to become a web developer!

-🎯 Ready to collaborate on any type of open-source project to help advance people and ideas through web development.
+🎯 Ready to collaborate on any type of open-source project,

 📫 Socials : @jayson_delion (Twitter)